dmpop/linkalot/README.md

 ## Installation and Usage

-1. Install the required packages on a local machine or remote web server.
+1. Make sure that your local machine or remote web server has PHP installed.
 2. Clone the project's repository using the `git clone https://gitlab.com/dmpop/linkalot.git` command.
-Alternatively, download the latest source code using the appropriate button on the project's pages.
+Alternatively, download the latest source code using the appropriate button on the project's page.
 3. Open the _linkalot/config.php_ file and change example values of the `key` and `passwd` variables.
-Save the changes.

-To run Lilut locally, switch in the terminal to the _linkalot_ directory,  run the `php -S 127.0.0.1:8000` command, and point the browser to the _127.0.0.1:8000_ address.

-To install Linkalot on a web server with PHP, copy the _linkalot_ directory to the document root of your server.

-Linkalot works best with the following bookmarklet.
-Replace _SECRET_ with the actual value of the `key` variable in _config.php_.
-Replace _127.0.0.1_ with the actual IP address or domain name of the server running Linkalot.
+4. Add the bookmarklet below to your browser.
+(Replace _SECRET_ with the actual value of the `key` variable in _config.php_.
+Replace _127.0.0.1_ with the actual IP address or domain name of the server running Linkalot.)

 ```javascript
 javascript:var text=prompt("Description",""); location.href='https://127.0.0.1/linkalot/?url='+encodeURIComponent(location.href)+'&key=SECRET&txt='+escape(text)

 ```

+To run Linkalot locally, switch in the terminal to the _linkalot_ directory,  run the `php -S 127.0.0.1:8000` command, and point the browser to the _127.0.0.1:8000_ address.

+To install Linkalot on a web server with PHP, move the _linkalot_ directory to the document root of your server.

 ## Problems?